tdewin/best-practices-guide/resource_planning/proxy_server_and_transport_modes.md

 Backup & Replication server becomes the point of control for dispatching tasks to proxy servers using its built-in load balancing algorithm.

-Like all backup vendors that use the VMware VADP API Veeam integrates the VMware VDDK Kit into the Proxy Software.
-This is a necessary step to make the management interaction with vCenter and ESXi hosts compatible to VMware when needed, for example  VDDK can be bypassed when using Backup from Storage Snapshots (BfSS).
+Like any backup vendor using VMware VADP, Backup & Replication integrates VMware VDDK in the Veeam Transport Service.
+This is necessary for management interaction with vCenter and ESXi hosts, while in some scenarios, VDDK is bypassed to optimize performance.

 Backup data VDDK based transport modes underlay some limitations so Veeam developed it´s own more advanced communication protocols to address them.
 For example Veeam can backup multiple disks of the same VM at same time with HotAdd mode or can read data with Direct NFS mode directly out of